 Lac de Derborence: The Ultimate Road Trip Guide

 Lac de Derborence is a high mountain lake at an elevation of 1,465m (4,806ft) above sea level, located in the canton of Valais in Switzerland.
-The road to the lake is narrow, with a long stretch of continuous handcrafted tunnels and windows, featuring hair-raising 300m drop-offs.
+The road to the lake is narrow, with a long stretch of continuous handcrafted tunnels and windows, with hair-raising 300m drop-offs.

 When was Lac de Derborence formed?

 Two massive landslides in the 18th century (on 24 September 1714 and 23 June 1749) led to the formation of the lake when an estimated 50 million m³ of rocks blocked the course of the Derbonne river.
-The area is renowned for its ecological diversity and is home to some rare aquatic flora and fauna.
+The area is popular for its ecological diversity and is home to some rare aquatic flora and fauna.
 The lake, Switzerland's youngest natural lake, inspired the Vaudois author Charles Ferdinand Ramuz to write a novel of the same name.

 Can you drive to Lac de Derborence?